 Is it any good?

-More than the second and third movies, Live Free grapples with John's cowboy machismo.
+More than the second and third movies, the diverting Live Free grapples with John's cowboy machismo.
 Reviving an action-movie style that's quite opposed to recent technological acrobatics, comic book antics, or wire-work martial arts, Live Free or Die Hard presents John as a manly man who spends most of the movie filthy and bloodied, less desperate and sentimental than 24's Jack Bauer, but equally adept at handling "terrorists," fake or real.
 He's also great fun to watch, going all scrunchy-faced during amazing stunts.

 Live Free gestures toward a flag-waving U.S. patriotism, set as it is around Independence Day.
 But it's focused on John's particular renegade-ness.
 Even if he shares Gabriel's irritation at slow-thinking government officials, John is absolutely heroic -- and always right.